uribench/handbook-workshop/Guides/About/Key Concepts.md

 ![handbook building][9]

 The top left side of the above diagram shows the three groups of the configuration files.
-These files are used to build the handbook directory tree that includes only directories and `index.md` files.
+These files are used to build the handbook directory tree.
+The resulting handbook directory tree includes only directories and `index.md` files.

 The handbook content is referred by some of the `index.md` of the handbook directory tree.
-Note that the handbook content itself remains under their `Guide` and `Topics` directories and is not copied into the handbook directory tree.
+Note that the handbook content itself remains under the `Guide` and `Topics` directories and is not copied into the handbook directory tree.

 The handbook directory tree on the right side of the above diagram spans the handbook navigation configuration as defined by the `config/navigation/root.yml` file and its optionally included